-Texas Denny's chokehold death ruled homicide
+Couple indicted in Texas Denny's chokehold death

 Hernandez's wife, Maria Toral, and her daughter were inside the restaurant when the incident began and rushed outside, yelling at the Thompsons to release Hernandez.

-"The little daughter was screaming, 'Quit hitting my daddy'," their attorney, Randall Kallinen, said.
+"The little daughter was screaming, 'Quit hitting my daddy,'" their attorney, Randall Kallinen, said.

-Courtney claims Thompson was acting in self-defense and that the video does not tell the full story of how the altercation unfolded.
+Courtney claims Thompson was acting in self-defense.

 "My client was trying to subdue him," Courtney said.
 "That's all he was doing."

-Note: Correction: A previous version of this story misspelled the first name of Harris County Sheriff's Deputy Chauna Thompson.